-This locomotive was built in 1883 by Hunslet Engine Company and it is the oldest surviving locomotive which they made.
+This locomotive was built in 1883 by Hunslet Engine Company and it is the oldest surviving locomotive which they made which is preserved in Britain (Works No 243 which was built in 1880 is preserved in Spain).
 It was made for the Cardigan Ironstone Company (now Stewarts and Lloyds) of Corby and it was named Vigilant.

 Vigilant is an example of a contractor’s locomotive, built for use on the light temporary trackwork of construction sites and railway works.
 It has 2 feet 9 inch driving wheels, a boiler pressure of 120ps1 and weighs just 12 tons 7 cwt.
 The outside cylinders had a diameter of 10 inch and the tractive effort was 4,090lbf.